MR5121472/Faizan-Cyber-Phantom/README.md

 # Faizan™ Privacy Proxy System v3.0

-An advanced stealth-based AI-integrated proxy tool engineered by Muhammad Faizan Naeem (Gujranwala, Pakistan).
+An advanced stealth-based AI-integrated proxy tool engineered by Muhammad Faizan Naeem (Pakistan).
 This system is built to provide encrypted, untraceable, and anonymous communication over the web.

 > 💠 Status: Private Research